SriPriyanD07/Fleet_AI/README.md

 ## Backend: MongoDB drivers collection

 This project now stores drivers in a MongoDB collection (Mongoose).
-The old Excel files were removed from the repository and replaced with `data/drivers-sample.csv` (header + dummy row).
-Use the import script to populate your database from Excel files locally.
+The repository no longer includes any CSV or Excel data files — import your production or local driver data using the import script from a local path (do not commit data files into source control).

 1. Create a `.env` file based on `.env.example` and set `MONGODB_URI` and `JWT_SECRET`.